ScoutmasterBucky/ScoutmasterBucky/site/other-awards/BSA-Aquatics-Supervision-Paddle-Craft-Safety/index.md

 [Paddle Craft Safety Instructor's Guide](https://filestore.scouting.org/filestore/Outdoor%20Program/Aquatics/pdf/430-501.pdf)

-You can request a complimentary copy of the ACA/BSA video *“Reading the Rhythms of Rivers and Rapids”*, by going to this website: http://www.americancanoe.org/page/BSADVD
+You can request a complimentary copy of the ACA/BSA video *Reading the Rhythms of Rivers and Rapids*, by going to this website: http://www.americancanoe.org/page/BSADVD

 [Canoe Training Video](https://youtu.be/fGiWzRrM-us)